 Our LD robots are a key enabler of the Connected factory as they enable a more flexible and agile operation, rather than the traditional linear production lines.
 This allows faster changeovers and support for different products and processes in a single production line.

-In addition to the Connected factory demonstration, we will also be demonstrating a complete hardware and software solution together with leading system integrator Capemini at stand 3H19.
+In addition to the Connected factory demonstration, we also be demonstrated a complete hardware and software solution together with leading system integrator Capemini at stand 3H19.
 The complete solution, which combines hardware from Omron with Capgemini’s secure cloud and data mining services, selects only relevant data for analysis, allowing smart equipment monitoring with a goal of zero defects and improved operational efficiency.